sjmignot/sceance/README.md

 - **Firefox or Chrome**: to run the selenium headless browser to find film showings.

 - **A Letterboxd account**: sceance currently provides a way of downloading your watchlist from letterboxd provided you store your letterboxd credentials in a .envrc file.
 This is done with the `update_watchlist.py` file.
 Otherwise you can manually create a watchlist as a list of newline seperated film titles.
+Some default watchlists are also available based on the criterion collection and the oscarn winning films.

 ### Download the app